mhenke/neovim-protocol-2015/PERSONA.md

         The Task: (The specific Vim actions, rewritten to be diegetic)

-        Ghost Par: (The optimal keystroke count for the core task)
+        Keystroke Target: (A suggested keystroke count for guidance; not mandatory)

         Success Metric: (The objective outcome)